Aeron/fish-functions/README.md

 ### > up-up

-Updates macOS software, Homebrew, asdf, and local Python packages.
+Updates macOS software, Homebrew, mise-en-place, and local Python packages.

 An alias for `soft-up`, `brew-up`, `mise-up`, and `pip-up`.